Written by Dr James Tan

 Are Chiropractic Adjustments Worth It in Singapore?

 Comparing chiropractors and orthopaedic doctors, you’ll see a considerable difference in the price per visit.
 Many chiropractors offer a free first visit to bring in new customers.
-Since it is a competitive industry, chiropractors offer lower prices and most will get you in for an appointment much sooner than an orthopaedic doctor.
+Since it is a competitive industry, chiropractors offer lower prices and most will get you in for an appointment much sooner than an orthopaedic specialist.

 The complete costs of seeing a chiropractor, however, can be a bit different.
-While you will pay more for a visit to an orthopaedic doctor, one visit may be enough.
+While you will pay more for a visit to an orthopaedic specialist, one visit may be enough.
 Even in severe back issues, a handful of visits will typically suffice.
-Orthopaedic doctors would not have patients who come for maintenance visits.
+Orthopaedic specialists would not have patients who come for maintenance visits.
 When you’re feeling better, there is no need to keep spending your time and money on visits to an orthopaedic doctor.

 On the other hand, ongoing chiropractic visits are quite common.
 During the first stages of treatment, a chiropractor may ask you to come back every few days.
 Once your pain is resolved, it is still common to keep going to a chiropractor every couple of weeks or monthly for ongoing treatments.